oliver408i/THREE.Terrain/README.md

 Brownian motion, arbitrary curves, and various combinations of those.

 ### ES6 Module Usage
+Make sure to get the correct build!
+That is the `.mjs` inside of the `build` folder!
 When using the module version of THREE.Terrain, there are a few differences compared to the example script above:
 1. Use `import { Terrain } from 'pathToYour/ThreeTerrain.mjs';` instead of including the script as a <script> tag. *The Terrain class is also the default export if you wish to use it that way*
 2. `Terrain` is now a ES6 class, meaning that you must use `new Terrain({`.
 All options remain the same.